Mortennn/FiScript/README.md

 ## Contributing

 Please suggest enhancements as new issue reports on this repository.
 Also, feel free to share your own scripts, so others can make use of it😀

-#### You might also like [Dozer](https://github.com/Mortennn/Dozer), which lets you hide menu bar items to give your Mac a cleaner look.